Current issue: 58(4)

 Commentaries are always invited by the Editor-in-Chief.
 They may ask a renowned scientist to write a comment on an important manuscript submitted to Silva Fennica or another topical issue.

 Research data and computer codes used for analysing them are important products of scientific research.
 Open data make the full evaluation of research results possible.
 Only open data make a study really reproducible.
 Value of the data collected for solving a particular research problem may gain new value over time e.g., as a part of a time series, as a comparison point for analysing changes or as a part of the cultural heritage.
 New analytical methods may reveal phenomena that the original data analysis missed.
 Accumulation of data on a particular field like genomics makes global reanalyses possible.
 Open data offer also new cooperation possibilities for scientists, research groups and organisations.
 All this calls for data openness and reliable description, or metadata, of it.
-Based on these considerations, Silva Fennica requests that data and analytical codes, on which manuscripts submitted to the journal are based, must be opened.
-This request concerns manuscripts that will be submitted on or after 1 February 2024.
+Based on these considerations, Silva Fennica requests that data and analytical codes, on which articles published in the journal are based, must be opened.
+This request concerns manuscripts submitted on or after 1 February 2024.

 Data may have different characteristics based on its intended use or maturity i.e., degree of processing.
 In these instructions, we use the following definitions: